oublalmed/DELTA-EBooks/PLAY_RELEASE.md

 # Google Play Release Guide (Rewarded Ad Model)

 This project ships as a Vite web app.
 To publish on Google Play, wrap it as an Android app using Capacitor or a Trusted Web Activity (TWA).
-The steps below assume Capacitor.
+The steps below assume Capacitor. up to date

 ## 1) Prerequisites
 - Android Studio + Android SDK